FriendsOfAkeneo/CustomEntityBundle/custom-entity-bundle.md

 Follow the bundle documentation : https://github.com/akeneo-labs/CustomEntityBundle/blob/master/README.md#installation

-##Create the reference data
+## Create the reference data

-Create a new entity, for example "Supplier" with only one property `name`, and extend AbstractCustomEntity.
+To create your entity, you have to create a class that extends AbstractCustomEntity.
+In this cookbook, we will create an entity called Supplier with only one property `name`.

 AbstractCustomEntity already declares 2 mandatory properties : `code` and `id`, so you just have to add your entity specific properties.

 ```php
 <?php